robertDouglass/opengoldbergvariations.org/content/_index.md

 draft: false
 description: "The Open Goldberg Variations is a project led by pianist Kimiko Ishizaka, working with MuseScore.com, to create a public domain recording (MP3 & WAV) and score of J.S.
 Bach's masterpiece, Die Goldberg Variationen (BWV 988)."
 ---
-The Open Goldberg Variations is a project led by pianist [Kimiko Ishizaka](https://kimiko-piano.com), working with [MuseScore.com](https://musescore.com/opengoldberg/goldberg-variations), to create a public domain recording and score of J.S.
+The Open Goldberg Variations is a project by pianist [Kimiko Ishizaka](https://kimiko-piano.com), and [MuseScore.com](https://musescore.com/opengoldberg/goldberg-variations), to create a public domain recording and score of J.S.
 Bach's masterpiece, *Die Goldberg Variationen (BWV 988)*.
 {{< youtube 15ezpwCHtJs >}}

 ## J.S.
 Bach, Goldberg Variations BWV 988, Free Download

 You can [download the Open Goldberg Variations for free](https://music.kimiko-piano.com/album/j-s-bach-open-goldberg-variations-bwv-988-piano) from Bandcamp.
 Formats include FLAC, WAV, AIF, and MP3.
 Downloads are "pay what you choose", and are free of copyright (all uses allowed).
-The download includes a PDF score.
+The download includes the [Goldberg Variations sheet music (PDF score)](https://music.kimiko-piano.com/album/j-s-bach-open-goldberg-variations-bwv-988-piano).

 The Open Goldberg Variations is also available on all major streaming platforms, such as [Spotify and Deezer](/listen/).